Expenditure on Children in the Northern Territory

 - Adopt a continuous improvement approach to monitoring and evaluation.

 Stronger supporting institutions

-- Strengthen the role of the Children and Families Tripartite Forum to provide advice to government on the funding allocation by community.
+- Strengthen the role of the Tripartite Forum to provide advice to governments on the funding allocation and funds pooling.

-- Support regional network staff to work with service providers to improve services and to work with communities to develop community plans.
+- Support and authorise regional network staff to work with service providers to improve services and to work with communities to develop regional plans.

 pc.gov.au/nt-children or call 1800 020 083

-- Preliminaries: Cover, Copyright and publication detail, Opportunity for further comment, Foreword, Terms of reference, Contents and Abbreviations
+- Preliminaries: Cover, Copyright and publication detail, Foreword, Terms of reference, Contents and Abbreviations

 - Chapter 1 About this study

 - Chapter 2 Expenditure on children and family services